Exploring Java Keytool Keystore and its Commands

 For a better understanding, let’s divide the commands based on four categories, such as:

-• Commands that you use for creating new Java Keytool files, CSR, etc.
+• You use commands to create new Java Keytool files, CSR, etc.

 • Commands that you can use for importing.